 Developing Student Metacognition

-Discover effective strategies for developing student metacognition, promoting self-awareness in learning, and fostering a deeper understanding of the learning process.
+Discover effective strategies for developing student metacognition, promoting self-awareness in learning, and fostering deeper understanding.

 Flavell (1981) identified a helpful distinction between the two: strategies used to make cognitive progress are 'cognitive strategies; strategies used to monitor cognitive progress are 'metacognitive strategies.
 The term "cognitive strategy" is often used interchangeably with Metacognition.
 However, there is some difference in meaning and usage of these terms.
 Cognitive strategies refer to any thinking that one uses when attempting to solve problems or learn new information.
 Metacognitive strategies refer to monitoring one's own thoughts as they occur during problem-solving or learning activities.